Types of orders

 How much money will I receive in the settlement?

-There is no set formula for calculating financial settlements.
-Instead the Court has a very wide discretion as to what orders it can make when assessing financial settlements.
-The Courts take a large range of factors into account including the length of your marriage and your respective contributions.
+There is no set formula for calculating financial settlements or orders.
+Instead, the court has a very wide discretion as to what orders it can make when assessing financial settlements.
+The courts take a large range of factors into account including any child, needs of the parties, resources, the length of your marriage and your respective contributions.
 We can advise you on how these factors apply to you.

 What should I do if I find out that my husband or wife is getting rid of assets?